dogweather/forkful/content/en/lua/strings/capitalizing-a-string.md

 weight: 2
 ---

-## What & Why?
-Capitalizing a string involves modifying the first character of each word in a sentence to be uppercase, while ensuring the rest are lowercase.
-This technique is commonly used to format text for more professional or readable output, such as preparing titles or user input for display.

 ## How to:
 Lua does not have a built-in function for capitalizing strings, but you can easily accomplish this task using basic string manipulation functions.
 Here's a simple function to capitalize the first letter of a single word: